idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/multiapp_fracture_flow_PorousFlow_3D.md

 !media porous_flow/examples/multiapp_flow/fracture_only_aperture_changing_T.mp4
 	style=width:60%;margin:auto;padding-top:2.5%;
 	id=orbit_T
 	caption=Temperature in the fracture for the case where there is no matrix, during the first month of simulation.
 The cold injectate invades most of the fracture network: hot pockets of fluid only remain at the tops of some fractures, due to buoyancy.
-Time is indicated by the green bar: most of the temerature changes occur within the first few hours
+Time is indicated by the green bar: most of the temperature changes occur within the first few hours

 !media porous_flow/examples/multiapp_flow/fracture_only_aperture_changing_aperture.mp4
 	style=width:60%;margin:auto;padding-top:2.5%;